hhaji/Deep-Learning/Recitation-Assignments/README.md

 # Submission Instruction

 * Please register through the link: [Registration](https://docs.google.com/document/d/1wMK93A3ikwGmQKNKvCK1CXL2c3hgMQ2cr-DzDUU5u14/edit?usp=sharing)
-* Create a repository inside your Github account with the exact names "Deep_Learning_F20_Assignments".
+* Create a repository inside your Github account with the exact name "Deep_Learning_F20_Assignments".
 * After completing all tasks of every assignment set, add related Jupyter notebooks (and/or other files) in a folder in the repository, for instance, assignments-1.ipynb inside Assingment_Set_1 folder, for the first set.
 * Projects should be located at the another repository named "Deep_Learning_F20_Projects".
 * Please review the [Projects](https://github.com/hhaji/Deep-Learning/tree/master/Projects) for further instructions.